trychlos/pwix-tabbed/README.md

     - `tabs`

-        An array with the initial list of tabs.
+        An optional array with the initial list of tabs.

         Each tab is defined with an object with following keys: